Sally (talk show): Broadcast history and release

 While only a select few markets picked up the full-hour Sally shows in the 1986–87 season, an increasing number of stations made the option over the next few years, especially as networks started to free up their daytime slots.
 For example, in January 1989, WCVB-TV in Boston, which had been airing the 30-minute Sally broadcasts at 11 a.m. (having previously aired them in late-night slots from 1984 to 1987), opted to go with the hour-long version when the ABC soap opera Ryan's Hope, which WCVB aired (out of network pattern) at 11:30, was canceled.
 By 1990, all stations that carried Sally were airing her shows for 60 minutes.

 The show reached the milestone of its 1,000th episode on July 25, 1994.

 In October 2001, Raphael signed a multi-year deal with Studios USA Domestic TV to continue hosting the show.
 However, the show was ultimately canceled on March 11, 2002.
+Its final episode was broadcast on May 22, 2002.
 It was canceled due to low ratings, as well as the fading popularity of the tabloid talk show subgenre as a whole.

 Episodes were available for individual purchase from Video Archives.
 Episode transcripts were available for individual purchase from Journal Graphics.

 In 2017, Nosey, a free online streaming service offering video of daytime television shows, began making episodes of Sally available for viewing.